 We source our Chardonnay from vineyards that, in our opinion, produce the best grapes in Sonoma County.

-Journeyman’s 2017 Chardonnay is a blend of extraordinary vineyards: Zio Tony, Dutton and the famed Ritchie Vineyard.
+Journeyman’s 2021 Chardonnay is a blend of extraordinary vineyards: Zio Tony and the famed Ritchie Vineyard.
 Carefully harvesting select portions of these famed sites in the middle of the night and at the peak of maturation, we are able to achieve great depth of flavor from this noble grape.
-Flavor accents of red apple, chablis-like limestone and white blossoms accented with fine French oak tannins surround the creamy palate of this complex wine.
-The result of our tedious process of carefully selected vineyards, the night-time harvest, and the concrete egg aging period – is a wine of structured elegance with nuances of green apple, stone fruit, wet limestone and honeysuckle, with layered sweetness from refined oak components.
+Flavor accents of apple, chablis-like limestone, stone fruit and white blossoms accented with fine, subtle French oak tannins surround the creamy palate of this complex wine.
+The result of our tedious process of carefully selected vineyards, the night-time harvest, and the concrete egg and barrel fermentation create a wine of structured elegance.

 Our family set out to craft Chardonnay with the mineral vibrancy of White Burgundy, while retaining the layers of texture and opulence that have defined the Russian River Appellation.
 From this perspective, we sought to expand the range of energy and depth of flavor through varied, exceptional fruit sources and employing two different modes of fermentation: both barrel and concrete egg.
 We source for the highest acid sites in Russian River Valley.
-Most of our sites come from Green Valley area inside the Russian River Alexander Valley, allowing for even higher natural acidity.
+Our vineyard sites, deep inside the Russian River Valley, allow for higher natural acidity.
 The mineral vibrancy of our Chardonnay comes in part from choice Dijon selections of cold climate vineyard to preserve acidity.
-Heritage selections, such as Wente and Rued, are harvested at higher sugar levels, giving our wine a layer of opulence.
+Heritage selections, such as Wente and Hyde, are harvested at higher sugar levels, giving our wine a layer of opulence.

 Each lot is harvested middle of night, and pressed as the sun rises.
 All solids go into the tank, where they are mixed and then broken down into barrel.
 Only native cultures are used for fermentation.
 No S02 is added to any lot until it is through ML.
 Full solids are preserved all the way until the end of the aging period.
 The wine is racked and blended into one tank, where it is allowed to settle for upwards of 4 months.
 We bottle each December, and release early June.